 The output amplitude defaults to the 12-bit, straight binary multiplier values of the I (cosine DAC) multiplier register of 000 hex; no output (dc) should be seen from the DAC.
 Set the multiplier amplitude in the Output Amplitude dialog box to a substantial value, such as FFF hex.
-The digital multiplier can be bypassed by selecting the Output Amplitude is always Full Scale box, but this usually does not result in the best spurious-free dynamic range (SFDR).
-The best SFDR, achieving improvements of up to 11 dB, is obtained by routing the signal through the digital multiplier and reducing the multiplier amplitude.
+The digital multiplier can be bypassed by selecting Output Amplitude is always Full Scale, but this usually does not result in the best spurious-free dynamic range (SFDR).
+The best SFDR, achieving improvements of up to 11 dB, is obtained by routing the signal through the digital multiplier and then reducing the multiplier amplitude.
 For instance, FC0 hex produces less spurious signal amplitude than FFF hex.
 If SFDR must be maximized, this exploitable and repeatable phenomenon should be investigated in the given application.
 This phenomenon is more readily observed at higher output frequencies, where good SFDR becomes more difficult to achieve.

-Refer to this data sheet and the evaluation board schematic (Figure 61 and Figure 62) for information about the available functions of the AD9852 and how the software responds to programming commands.
+Refer to this data sheet and the evaluation board schematic to understand the available functions of the AD9854 and how the software responds to programming commands.